BrandonTsai/cloud-native-cookbook/03-Beginner/ResourceManage/quota.md

   - Check the "Eviction Policies" setting.
 Make sure alerts have triggered before reaching the eviction-hard thresholds.

-### The CPU and Memory Usage/Request/Limit vs Capacity in the node
+### The CPU and Memory Request vs Capacity in the node

 Add the following warning thresholds to notify the administrator that this node may not able to allocate new pods.

-- Less than 200m CPU can be allocated to CPU Request/Limits
+- Less than 10% CPU can be allocated to CPU Request
-- Less than 200Mi Memory can be allocated to Memory Request/Limits
+- Less than 10% Memory can be allocated to Memory Request

 If n-1 nodes can not allocate new pods, then it is time to scale up or check the CPU/Memory requests are too high or not.

 ### Disk Space in the node